ibm-cloud-docs/containers/cs_integrations_helm.md

 Review the following links to find additional Helm information.
 {: shortdesc}

-* View the available Helm charts that you can use in {{site.data.keyword.containerlong_notm}} in the [Helm Charts Catalog](https://cloud.ibm.com/kubernetes/helm){:external}.
+* View the available Helm charts that you can use in {{site.data.keyword.containerlong_notm}} in the [Helm Charts Catalog](https://cloud.ibm.com/kubernetes/helm){: external}.
 * Review the [list of changes between Helm v2 and v3](https://helm.sh/docs/topics/v2_v3_migration/){: external} and the [v3 FAQs](https://helm.sh/docs/faq/){: external}.
-* Learn more about how you can [increase deployment velocity with Kubernetes Helm Charts](https://developer.ibm.com/recipes/tutorials/increase-deployment-velocity-with-kubernetes-helm-charts/){:external}.
+* Learn more about how you can [increase deployment velocity with Kubernetes Helm Charts](https://developer.ibm.com/recipes/tutorials/increase-deployment-velocity-with-kubernetes-helm-charts/){: external}.